veob/forty-two.js/README.md

 # forty-two.js
-Want to stringify your number?
+Want to wordify/spell out/write your number?
 We got some

+##docs
+to be continued...